Simon Beauloye, digital business executive and entrepreneur

 Open to: Senior executive roles · Board seats · Advisory · Business partnerships

-The role I'm most drawn to is one that bridges AI research and business application.
-Helping institutions translate frontier AI capability into operational reality.
-Helping businesses grow with AI based on what actually works in production, not what sounds impressive in a strategy deck.
+I'm most interested in projects that bridge AI research and business application.
+Helping institutions apply frontier AI capability to real-world results.
+Helping businesses grow with AI based on the latest available research.

-If you're working on similar questions, whether at an institution, a high-growth company, or on your own, I'd like to connect.
+If you're working in the same space at an institution, a high-growth company, or quietly on your own, I'd love to hear from you.